Open Source Methodology

 What was actually implemented must be documented objectively, independently of what the development agent claims to have done.

-→ An independent Scribe agent analyzes the code and produces the truth.
+→ An independent Witness agent analyzes the code and produces the truth.

 05